 It’s certainly the case that what goes in = what comes out.
-The importance of a high quality water filter which is changed regularly cannot be overlooked.
-Hard water causes scale which damages your espresso machine and affects the taste, appearance and aroma of your espresso.
+The importance of a high-quality water filter which is changed regularly cannot be overlooked.
+Hard water causes limescale which damages your espresso machine and affects the taste, appearance and aroma of your espresso.
 Eliminating limescale is therefore vital for making excellent espresso and reducing machine downtime.
 Independent taste tests have confirmed that consumers can taste the difference between coffee made with filtered water and coffee made with ordinary tap water.

 Group heads and steam tubes need to be cleaned daily to remove residue from coffee & milk deposits.
 Group head cleaning/backflushing, ensures that your espresso is free from coffee deposits which can leave drinks with a bitter aftertaste and unpleasant odours.
 Overtime these deposits build up causing your machine to fail.
 An effective steam tube cleaner will remove milk deposits and calcium build up inside the tube and improves the micro texture of milk foam, reducing the time taken to foam.